apify/actor-quick-start/README.md

 # apify/quick-start

-This is a simple Apify act that contains all the boilerplate that you might need when creating new act hosted in a Git repository.
+This is a simple Apify act that contains the basic boilerplate that you need when creating a new act hosted in a Git repository.
 Fill free to copy it, change it and use it in your acts.

 Are you missing anything?
 Something not clear?
 Please let us know at support@apify.com